-Bilingual compensation which is provided to bargaining unit employees who are required to use their bilingual skills (Spanish) in the performance of their duties is one hundred dollars (\$100) per month.
+Bilingual Pay, which is provided to bargaining unit employees who are required to use their bilingual skills in the performance of their duties, is \$150 per month.
 In order to be eligible, employees must successfully complete a bilingual performance examination.